Reverse electroplating for gold recovery

 - Pyeongtaek, S.Korea

 Thanks, Jonathan.
 I understand that some people concentrate on the gold plated tabs of circuit boards, scraping the gold off with a razor blade (don't forget safety glasses or goggles for this).
 But if this has any practicality at all, it's only for very old (50 year old or more) boards.
-With today's gold plating of 20 millionths of an inch, if you were able to scrape off every bit of it, you'd need 5 layers just to equal the thickness of a human hair; 100 layers to equal the thickness of your thinnest (0.002") feeler gauge.
-I'm reminded of the old crude-ism "small as a nit on a gnat's nut" :-)
+With today's gold plating of 20 millionths of an inch or less, if you were able to scrape off 100% of it, you'd need 5 layers just to equal the thickness of a human hair; 100 layers to equal the thickness of your thinnest (0.002") feeler gauge.
+I'm reminded of the alliterative crude-ism "small as a nit on a gnat's nut" :-)

 Ted Mooney, P.E.
 RET